awsdocs/aws-server-migration-service-user-guide/doc_source/console_workflow.md

 1. On the **Review** page, review your settings\.
 If the settings are correct, choose **Create**\.
 To change the settings, choose **Previous**\.
 After a replication job is set up, replication starts automatically at the specified time and interval\.

 In addition to your scheduled replication runs, you may also start up to two on\-demand replication runs per 24\-hour period\.
 On the **Replication jobs** page, select a job and choose **Actions**, **Start replication run**\.
 This starts a replication run that does not affect your scheduled replication runs, except in the case that the on\-demand run is still ongoing at the time of your scheduled run\.
 In this case, the scheduled run is skipped and rescheduled at the next interval\.
-The same thing happens if a scheduled run is due while a previous scheduled run is still in progress\.<a name="resume_replication"></a>
+The same thing happens if a scheduled run is due while a previous scheduled run is still in progress\.

+## Resume a Replication Job<a name="resume_replication"></a>

+AWS SMS can pause a replication job after the maximum number of consecutive scheduled replication jobs have failed\.
+Before attempting to resume a job that is in the `PausedOnFailure` state, try to identify and fix the root cause of the replication run failure\.
+For more information, see [Replication Run Fails During the Preparing Stage](troubleshoot-sms.md#preparing-failure)\.

 **To resume a replication job that is paused**

-1. Before attempting to resume a job that is in `PausedOnFailure` state, refer to [Troubleshooting AWS SMS](https://docs.aws.amazon.com/server-migration-service/latest/userguide/troubleshoot-sms.html) to identify and fix the root cause of the replication run failure\.

 1. In the AWS SMS console, choose **Replication jobs**\.

-You can view all replication jobs by scrolling through the table\.
-In the search bar, you can filter the table contents on specific values\.
-Filter the jobs by `PausedOnFailure` to identify all the paused jobs\.
+1. In the search bar, filter the jobs by `PausedOnFailure` to identify all paused jobs\.

-1. To resume a paused job, select the job on the **Replication jobs** page and choose **Actions**, **Resume replication job**\.<a name="monitor_replication"></a>
+1. To resume a paused job, select the job and choose **Actions**, **Resume replication job**\.

+## Monitor a Server Replication Job<a name="monitor_replication"></a>

+You can manage and track the progress of each migration\.

 **To monitor and modify server replication jobs**